DavidW2211/Bachelor-thesis-TSC-patches/Spikes/Method1/LargeHinge/OpenSurface/Instructions.md

 4. Merge them
 5. Scale them (We used 25 mm x 25 mm; height unscaled)
 6. Print them
-7. 3D print the bottom part ''BottomPartSquared_Hole'' (Same size as in step 3, height unscaled)
+7. 3D print the bottom part ''BottomPartSquared_Hole'' (Same size as in step 5, height unscaled)
-8. Cut **straightening** SMA to the desired length (We used ca. 20 mm)
+8. Cut **straightening** SMA to the desired length (We used approx. 20 mm)
 9. `Optional`: Solder 2 jumper wires to the SMA
 10. Glue SMA to the top surface (Put SMA end 1 into the hole of the top surface &#8594; fill with granulate &#8594; add glue)
 11. Glue SMA to bottom part (Put SMA end 2 into the hole of the bottom part &#8594; fill with granulate &#8594; add glue)